yandex/mapsapi-codestyle/javascript.md

 }
 ```

-* For inheritance `extends` keyword should be used:
+* For inheritance the `extends` keyword should be used:

 **Good:**